 The patient's history is one of the key aspects in making the diagnosis of a food allergy.
 It is important to get a history of prior reactions to foods, but also to obtain your past medical history and family history to assess for risk factors for food allergies.

-In addition to your history, we will perform testing to assess for possible food allergy.
-Food allergy testing can include skin prick testing and/or laboratory testing to specific foods.
+In addition to your history, we will perform testing to assess for possible food allergies.
+Food allergy testing can include skin prick testing and/or laboratory testing of specific foods.

 Food challenges are performed at Weiss Medical either as part of the workup of a food allergy or to assess if an individual has outgrown a food allergy.
 Food challenges are performed under close observation by one of our doctors.